Kunj-Gami/HTML-Resources/Notes.md

   - **`<iframe>`**: Embeds another document within the current document.

 ## Summary
 These notes provide a comprehensive overview of HTML and HTML5 tags, their attributes, and practical uses.
-By mastering these elements, students can effectively structure and style web content.
+By mastering these elements, you can effectively structure and style web content.